zachvalenta/jvns.ca/source/_posts/2016-02-07-cpu-load-averages.markdown

 I thought this was a totally reasonable response.
 I also still thought I was _right_, but I needed to do some work first, and it wouldn't fit in a tweet.

-It turns out that I was partly right!
+It turns out that I was kinda wrong, but kinda right!
+What follows will hopefully be correct.

 Before I explain what load averages have to do with CPU time (spoiler: we're going to do a tiny bit of queueing theory), I want to tell you what a load